BlupBlurp/bdsp-shiny-icons/README.md

 ## Usage

 These icons are **free to use** for personal and community projects.

-No attribution required, though it's always appreciated!

 Attribution is required, so please credit the contributors in your projects.

 ## Credits